"

 Teaming With the Media Team

 Media producers will film, photograph, and edit relevant media for a variety of projects and content topics.
-Most projects will have a media producer as part of the team who will support the team/project’s media production.
-See the Request Form section for media needs when the requests are not part of a project, or the project does not necessarily have a full team.
+Many projects will have a media producer as part of the team who will support the team/project’s media production.
+Work with your project manager or supervisor to determine if your project should have a media producer assigned to the project.

 The media producers help to tell the story of our content.
-They can support the project outcomes and goals by helping to convey content in a visual and interactive way, ensuring different ways to access the content.
+Consider them your creative partner in content and media co-development.
+Media supports the project outcomes and goals by helping to convey content in a visual and interactive way, ensuring different ways to access the content.
 Plan to partner early and often with the media team.

 Partner with media for: